zanebenefits/HIPAA-policies/data_integrity_policy.md

 * All data transmission is encrypted end to end.
 Encryption is not terminated at the network end point, and is carried through to the application.
 * Encryption keys and machines that generate keys are protected from unauthorized access.
 * Encryption keys are limited to use for one year and then must be regenerated.
-* In the case of Catalyze provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
+* In the case of Zane Benefits provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
 * System logs of all transmissions of Production Data access.
 These logs must be available for audit.